mmanela/PsAzureDevOps/readme.md

 PsVso contains several cmdlets to automate some common operations.
 You can see details of each one through normal PowerShell docs.

+- **Get-MyWorkItems**
+      Gets the work items that are assigned to or created by you.
+Provides easy filter to filter by open vs finished items.

+- **Open-WorkItems**
+      Opens work items in your web browser.

 - **Push-ToVso**
       Takes a local git repo, creates a corresponding repo in your VSO project, adds that repo as a remote origin and pushes your local repo to it.